hkajur/FileBasedDesktopSearchEngine/README.md

 ```
 java fdsee token filename
 ```

+Output of this file is stored to a file named fdsee_token.txt

 Currently, I have it so it runs the searchable each time even if you run the action token I will have to fix that for later.
 But for now, it will output the string to standard output